 - 1. The process of analysis and synthesis (diagnostic reasoning) may be a new experience for you or a familiar one but in a new context.
 To accommodate for these differences in experience this assignment is set up as a walk through the process.
 You will analyze patient data by responding to a series of questions.
 Answer these questions thoroughly and to the best of your ability. - 2.
 The analysis of data is a recurring, ongoing process during the assessment phase and therefore should be repeated many times during the data collection process.
 In this assignment you will analyze data before, during and following collection of assessment data during weeks two, three and four of your practicum experiences. - 3.
 These assignments are to help you develop knowledge and skill in the analysis and synthesis of assessment data.
 They are not a test of your ability to enact these processes.
 You are therefore encouraged to work in collaboration with classmates, instructors and other health care professionals to assist you in this learning process. - 4.
-You will not be graded on these assignments: You will be awarded 20 marks (20%) toward you final grade for completing the three assignments during weeks two, three and four.
-The third assignment must be satisfactory in order to receive the 20 marks.
-Because this is an ongoing learning process marks will not be granted for the completion of only one or two of these assignments.
-These assignments are due on the day stated by your clinical instructor.
+You will not be graded on these assignments.
+You will be awarded 20 marks (20%) toward you final grade for completing the three assignments during weeks two, three and four.
+The third assignment must be satisfactory in order to receive the 20 marks. \If the third assignment is unsatisfactory, a fourth assignment may be negotiated with your practicum instructor.
+A satisfactory fourth assignment will receive 10 marks.
+These assignments are due on the day stated by your practicum instructor.
 You may ask for an extension, but a specific date for the submission of the assignment must be set.
-Late assignments or those submitted past the negotiated date will not receive a grade. - 5.
-Practicum instructors may ask you to answer additional questions to assist you in the analysis process.
-Try not to think of these as extra work but as helping you to more fully develop your reasoning skills so that you will make more appropriate and accurate nursing judgements about a patient's health status.
+Late assignments or those submitted past the negotiated date will not receive a grade.

-6. Be sure to hand in your assessment findings with your analysis.
+- 5. Practicum instructors may ask you to answer additional questions to assist you in the analysis process.
+Try not to think of these as extra work but as helping you to more fully develop your reasoning skills so that you will make more appropriate and accurate nursing judgements about a patient's health status. - 6.
+Be sure to hand in your assessment findings with your analysis.
 Assessment finding include: physical and interview data; clustered data; and identification of patient problems.